Root Cause Analysis

 Property-level analysis focuses on a single evaluation property within a specific version.
 This allows you to investigate why the model failed for that specific property, surfacing patterns such as recurring phrasing issues, incorrect reasoning steps, or frequent violations of that property’s rules.

 This is especially helpful when you want to zoom in on a particular metric, for example, understanding why the model consistently violates an instruction-following property or misclassifies certain examples.
+Note that if there are fewer than 5 interactions matching the criteria (low-scoring interactions for the property), the system returns a "Not enough available data" message instead of generating the summary.

 Version-Level Failure Mode Analysis